Our commitment to the environment and our community:

 - Green Waste Recycling.

 - Paper Recycling – we have reduced our need to utilize many forms of paper.
-We rely on computers for production, and print when necessary.
-All paper used is 80% post consumer recycled.
-Low ink mode.
+We rely on computers for production, and print (only) when necessary.
+All paper used is 80% post consumer recycled and printed in draft ink mode.

 - Paper towels are 100% recycled paper.